lanagarmire/SPIN/README.md

-# BSNMani_application
+# SPIN (Spatial Predictive Integration Network)
-Code and scripts for the paper “Linking spatial omics to patient phenotypes at the population scale by BSNMani: Bayesian scalar-on-network regression with manifold learning”.
+Code and scripts for the paper “Population-Scale Integration of Spatial Omics Networks for Clinical Prediction and Biological Discovery”.